 Our largest segment by revenue, the insurance agency segment, provides a broad range of property and casualty and life insurance products to individual customers.

 The property and casualty insurance policies we distribute are typically for one-year terms, with a single premium payable at the beginning of the term.
 Accordingly, we receive a single commission or fee for each property and casualty policy our customers purchase.
 In order for us to have recurring commission and fee revenue from property and casualty insurance products, our customers have to renew their policies or purchase new policies through us every year.

 Most individual life insurance policies we sell require periodic payment of premiums, typically annually, during a pre-determined payment period, generally ranging from five to 25 years.
 For each such policy that we sell, insurance companies will pay us a first-year commission and fee based on a percentage of the first year's gross premiums, and subsequent commissions and fees based on smaller percentages of the renewal premiums paid by the insured throughout the payment period of the policy.
 Therefore, once we sell a life insurance policy with a periodic payment schedule, it can bring us a steady flow of commission and fee revenue throughout the payment period as long as the insured meets his or her premium payment commitment.

-Because insurance companies pay us first-year commissions and fees for most life insurance products at rates higher than those for property and casualty insurance products, we expect a positive impact on our revenue if our distribution of life insurance products increases in the future.
-However, we will also incur a corresponding increase in operating costs because we pay our sales agents a higher commission and fee for distributing life insurance products.
-Hence, gross margin attributable to the agency segment remained relatively stable in 2013, 2014 and 2015.
+Because insurance companies pay us first-year commissions and fees for most life insurance products at rates higher than those for property and casualty insurance products, and gross margin of life insurance business was higher than that of our property and casualty insurance business, we expect a positive impact on our revenue and gross margin if our distribution of life insurance products increases in the future.